-It’s funny, isn’t it, that we think nothing of wearing glasses (well, I do, as you might have read HERE) but hearing loss is a completely different issue that seems to be rarely talked about.
+It’s funny, isn’t it, that we think nothing of wearing glasses (well, I do, as you might have read about my OCD problems here) but early onset hearing loss is a completely different issue that seems to be rarely talked about.

-About three or four years ago I went for a routine ear clean at the University Hospital of Wales (I actually have a loyalty card for that hospital now), and was given a hearing test which showed I had early onset deafness – mild to moderate hearing loss at mid frequency in both ears.
+About three or four years ago I went for a routine ear clean at the University Hospital of Wales (I actually have a loyalty card for that hospital now) and was given a hearing test which showed I had early onset hearing loss – a mild to a moderate hearing loss at mid-frequency in both ears.
 To say I was horrified at being diagnosed with a hearing impairment is an understatement.

 I could not believe it, despite the fact that I had been wearing glasses since I was 11, setting a precedent for my body’s ability to have one or two slightly ropey bits.
 I was offered one hearing aid to try and I remember feeling quite tearful.
 A few years later, I have two hearing aids, largely to help with the additional irritation of tinnitus.